 CRC/CMC Living Well With Cancer Workshops: Meets the 3rd Tuesday of each month from 5:30-7:00 pm at CRCFL (unless otherwise noted.)
 Parking available in the Elmira Savings Bank parking lot.
 Outside speakers will present various health-related topics including wellness and complementary medicine.
 For people dealing with any stage of cancer & their caregivers.
-Please join us!
-Invite your friends, family and neighbors.
-Light refreshments provided.
+NEXT UP: Marilee Murphy,

 The Cancer Resource Center of the Finger Lakes offers many support groups, educational groups and wellness groups year round.
 We also collaborate with other organizations to offer a variety of services (examples; the Cayuga Medical Center, Island Fitness, Cornell University, and more.)